mohimamrifai/be-helpverse/readme.md

 # HelpVerse API

-HelpVerse API adalah backend untuk platform ticketing event yang menyediakan fungsionalitas pengelolaan event, pemesanan tiket, manajemen pengguna, dan daftar tunggu.
+HelpVerse API is a backend for an event ticketing platform that provides functionality for event management, ticket booking, user management, and waiting lists.

-## Persyaratan Sistem
+## System Requirements

-- Node.js (v14 atau lebih tinggi)
+- Node.js (v14 or higher)
 - MongoDB
-- pnpm (disarankan) atau npm
+- pnpm (recommended) or npm

-## Instalasi
+## Installation

 1. **Clone repository**